St. Helen, Michigan Demographics & Population 2026

 Data Sources & Methodology

-All demographic data for St. Helen CDP, Michigan is sourced from the U.S. Census Bureau's American Community Survey (ACS) 5-Year Estimates (2019-2023).
-The ACS collects data from approximately 3.5 million households annually, providing reliable estimates for communities of all sizes.
+All demographic data for St. Helen, Michigan is sourced from the U.S. Census Bureau's American Community Survey (ACS) 2020–2024 5-Year Estimates.
+The ACS collects data from approximately 3.5 million households annually and pools five years of responses so that even small communities can be measured, though the margin of error widens as the population falls.
 Comparisons are made against Michigan state averages and national averages calculated from the same dataset.
 Rankings reflect the city's position among all 745 Census-designated places in Michigan.
-For official data, visit data.census.gov.
+Read more about how these figures are produced on our methodology page, or visit data.census.gov for official data.

 Free data download: Get all Michigan city and county demographics as CSV.
 Download Cities CSV | Download Counties CSV